gbowne1/ProgrammerNotes/Python/python3-development.md

-# Create a nodemon.json file
+# Create a Python program

 The configuration files used for Black, Flake8, Pylint, and Pytest are as follows: